 • 'Exploration sessions’ that focus on particular research questions, provocations, or relevant ‘state-of-the-field’ discussions.

 Proposals for complete panels and roundtables should have contact details of all confirmed participants.

 Coordinators of exploration sessions will be expected to offer a brief introduction to their questions and methods before inviting a broader discussion with other attendees.
 These informal and flexible sessions will encourage helpful scholarly discussion and input for researchers (doctoral and early career, as well as more established scholars), particularly those embarking on new projects.

 Conference participants will be able to sign up for exploration sessions on a first-come, first-served basis at the time of registration.

 Conference Reception: £20

-We will offer a small number of conference bursaries, which include a fee waiver and £50 travel grant for student delegates presenting a paper or organising an 'exploration session'.
+Thanks to the generous support of the Society for Renaissance Studies, we will offer six conference bursaries for Early Career Researchers presenting a paper or organising an 'exploration session'.
+These bursaries cover registration, reception and £50 towards travel.
 Please include a separate 1-page CV and a 300-word statement in addition to your abstract if you wish to be considered for these bursaries.